 This post is also available in: Arabic

 The Egyptian Liberation Party is a new Islamist party with a strong Sufi influence.
 The party was founded by Ibrahim Zahran following the January 2011 uprising and gained the support of a number of prominent Sufi leaders, including Mohamed Ala’a al-Din Abu al-Azayem of the Azamiyya Sufi Order.
-The Egyptian Liberation Party was a member of the liberal Egyptian Bloc alliance but left on October 16.
-It is currently a member of the Completing the Revolution Alliance.
+The Egyptian Liberation Party was a member of the liberal Egyptian Bloc alliance but left on October 16, 2011 to become a member of the Completing the Revolution Alliance.

 Major Party Figures: